Robust short-term memory without synaptic learning: Analysis

+We wish to estimate $\lambda$, the proportion of edges that cross the boundaries of a box of linear size $l$ placed randomly on a network embedded in $d$-dimensional space according to the scheme laid out in Ref. \cite{Rozenfeld}.
 The number of nodes within a radius $r$ is $n(r)=A_{d}r^{d}$, with $A_{d}$ a constant.
 We shall therefore assume a node with degree $k$ to have edges to all nodes up to a distance $r(k)=(k/A_{d})^{1/d}$, and none beyond (note that this is not necessarily always feasible in practice).
 To estimate $\lambda$, we shall first calculate the probability that a randomly chosen edge have length $x$.
 The chance that the edge belong to a node with degree $k$ is $\pi(k)\sim kp(k)$ (where $p(k)$ is the degree distribution).
 The proportion of edges that have length $x$ among those belonging to a node with degree $k$ is $\nu(x|k)=dA_{d}x^{d-1}/k$ if $A_{d}x^{d}<k$, and $0$ otherwise.
-Considering, for example, scale-free networks (as in Ref. \cite{Rozonfeld}), so that the degree distribution is $p(k)\sim k^{-\gamma}$ in some interval $k\in [k_{0},k_{max}]$ \cite{Barabasi}, and integrating over $p(k)$, we have the distribution of lengths,
+Considering, for example, scale-free networks (as in Ref. \cite{Rozenfeld}), so that the degree distribution is $p(k)\sim k^{-\gamma}$ in some interval $k\in [k_{0},k_{max}]$, and integrating over $p(k)$, we have the distribution of lengths,

 where we have assumed, for simplicity, that the network is sufficiently sparse that $\max(k_{0},Ax^{d})=Ax^{d}$, $\forall x\geq1$, and where we have normalised for the interval $1\leq x<\infty$; strictly, $x\leq(k_{max}/A)^{1/d}$, but we shall also ignore this effect.
 Next we need the probability that an edge of length $x$ fall between two compartments of linear size $l$.
 This depends on the geometry of the situation as well as dimensionality; however, a first approximation which is independent of such considerations is